 Pregnant women are especially prone to this condition because the growing uterus blocks the natural urine flow.

 To check for this condition, your doctor may take a urine culture.
 This will probably become a part of your regular checkups since urinary stasis is also known to cause UTIs and vice versa (6).

 - Feeling an urgent but painful need to urinate.

 - Bloating in the lower belly (this may not be noticeable later in pregnancy).

 Doctors usually diagnose urinary stasis with a physical examination and a postvoid residual measurement (PVR).
-This is where your physician will see how much urine is still in your bladder after attempting to urinate.
-Doctors generally do this by performing an ultrasound scan (source).
+This is where your physician will see how much urine is still in your bladder after you attempt to urinate.
+Doctors generally do this by performing an ultrasound scan (7).

 Treatment for Urinary Stasis

 Doctors usually treat it with antibacterial drugs such as cephalexin, nitrofurantoin, or trimethoprim/sulfamethoxazole.
 Early intervention and treatment are required.
 If left without treatment, it could cause bladder or kidney damage.